• Home /

 The fastest way to get a mortgage pre-approval is to use a self-serve mortgage approval company.
 Self-serve mortgage applications securely verify, underwrite, and approve your mortgage in real time, 24/7.

-Homebuyer.com gives home buyers self-serve mortgage approvals in about five minutes.
+Homebuyer.com gives home buyers self-directed mortgage pre-approvals in about five minutes.

 The standard method is to give a mortgage application online and upload financial documents to a website.
 Generally, a loan officer will confirm your information and issue a pre-approval after a verification phone call.